biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 Model-based imputation
 ======================

-.. class:: ImputerConstructor_model
+.. class:: ModelConstructor

-    Model-based imputers learn to predict the features's value from values of other features. :obj:`ImputerConstructor_model` are given two learning algorithms and they construct a classifier for each attribute.
-The constructed imputer :obj:`Imputer_model` stores a list of classifiers that are used for imputation.
+    Model-based imputers learn to predict the features's value from values of other features. :obj:`~Orange.feature.imputation.ModelConstructor`
+    is given two learning algorithms and constructs a classifier for each attribute.
+The constructed imputer
+    :obj:`~Orange.feature.imputation.Model` stores a list of
+    classifiers that are used for imputation.

     .. attribute:: learner_discrete, learner_continuous